What is Sweaty Sheep?

 Yes, Sweaty Sheep is a church.
 A church isn’t a building, but a group of people who have been called by God for a purpose.
 Sweaty Sheep is supported by the Presbyterian Church (USA) and by Mid-Kentucky Presbytery, the local group of Presbyterian churches.
-Right now, Sweaty Sheep gets a great deal of support from one of those churches, the Church Gathered at Calvin, whose building we use on Sunday morning.
-They contribute a great deal to the worship aspect of Sweaty Sheep, and we’re grateful for that!
-However, everyone is welcome in Sweaty Sheep, no matter what denomination or religion you belong to – or if you don’t belong to any at all!
-We worship every Sunday at 9:24 AM (8:30 for yoga!) at 2501 Rudy Lane.
-Come by anytime!
+However we partner with a variety of churches and denominations and do not put any particular denominationa label on our community.
+So, no matter what denomination or religion you belong to – or if you don’t belong to any at all!

 How do I get involved?